Deep readers, deep thinkers

 What to Expect

-English degree students will learn and engage in critical thinking, reading comprehension, writing, and communication skills (both written and verbal), and participate in class discussions.
+English degree students will learn and engage in critical thinking, reading comprehension, qualitative analysis, interpretation, and communication skills (both written and verbal), and participate in class discussions.
+You will find a community founded on curiosity, exploration, empathy, and intellectual rigor.
+Courses focus on understanding, developing, expressing, and analyzing a wide range of ideas (both others’ and your own).

 Connect with a Counselor